 All students, including those already holding an M.A., write a research paper to be completed by the end of the third semester.
-Students who enter the program without an M.A. in East Asian studies from Columbia University should apply to receive the M.A. degree upon completion of this paper (which will count as the M.A. thesis) and course requirements.
-Two additional papers must be completed by the time of the oral examination, one paper based on research in primary sources, and one paper outside the student’s primary specialization to be chosen in consultation with, and submitted to, the adviser.
+Students who enter the program without an M.A. should apply to their department to receive the M.A. degree upon completion of the first-year essay (which will count as the M.A. thesis, 25 to 30 pages in length) and course requirements.
+Any student who has already received an M.A. from their department at Columbia University is exempt from having to apply for another M.A., as well as from the additional paper requirement.
+However, two additional papers must be completed by all other students by the time of the oral examination, one paper based on research in primary sources, and one paper outside the student’s primary specialization to be chosen in consultation with, and submitted to, the adviser.

 This is done by completing the following two steps: